Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Analysis

 Our main experiments use $d = C-1$ components, the theoretical maximum for LDA.
 To validate this choice, we sweep $d \in \{5, 10, 20, 40, 60, 80, 99\}$ for both LDA and PCA on CIFAR-100 with two backbones (3 seeds each).

 Fig.~\ref{fig:component_sweep} shows that accuracy increases monotonically with $d$ for both methods, with LDA dominating PCA at every dimensionality.
-On ResNet-18, LDA at $d=99$ achieves 66.97\%, surpassing the full-feature baseline (62.85\%) by over 4 points.
-On ResNet-50, LDA at $d=99$ reaches 72.19\%, matching the full baseline (72.05\%).
-The curves show no sign of overfitting or diminishing returns as $d$ approaches $C-1$, confirming that \textbf{using the maximum number of LDA components is optimal}.
+The curves show no sign of overfitting as $d$ approaches $C-1$, confirming that \textbf{using the maximum number of LDA components is optimal}.

-The LDA--PCA gap widens with $d$: at $d=5$, LDA leads by 2--7 points; at $d=99$, the gap is 1.9--4.1 points.
-This suggests that the later LDA components (higher-order discriminant directions) carry less discriminative information but still contribute positively.